 Living a few minutes walk from it, my main gripe with Brindleyplace remains its reliance on chain restaurants to please the masses.

 Available 12-5pm, the lunch menu offers 5-6 starters and mains to choose from.
-Perfectly judged Crispy Squid comes on a bed of Asian noodle salad and offers both the flavour and texture you’d hope.
+Nicely judged Crispy Squid comes on a bed of Asian noodle salad and offers both the flavour and texture you’d hope.
+The salad could do with some seasoning.
 Goats Cheese & Heritage Beetroot Salad is probably too generous in size but gorgeous and fresh.
 The soft whipped cheese is luscious smeared across the chunks of beetroot, and a drizzle of pesto adds some pep.
-Chicken Tikka Skewers are pleasant without being exceptional, lacking any heat in parts being a bit dry.
+Chicken Tikka Skewers lack any heat and in most parts are a bit dry.
 Stick to the squid.

 Bank, 4 Brindleyplace, Birmingham, B1 2JB